 Server operating environment

 OCLC makes use of an agent-based monitoring system to ensure ILLiad hosts are up and running within SLA parameters.
 All servers are protected by CrowdStrike Falcon, a next-gen anti-virus service that works on AI and Machine learning to better detect and protect against malicious threats.

 OCLC also employs a stringent backup policy.
-The ILLiad SQL database is backed up in hourly increments and additional backups are run nightly on the SQL Database, ILLiad files, and Web pages (including Odyssey PDF files).
-These backups are taken offsite weekly to an Iron Mountain location.
-All database and web server backups are on a six-week rotation.
+The ILLiad MS SQL database is backed up in hourly increments and additional backups are run nightly on the SQL Database, ILLiad files, and Web pages (including Odyssey PDF files).
+These backups are sent to an offsite backup facility.
+All database and web server backups are on 45-day rotation.
 Backup restoration tests are performed during disaster recovery exercises that are held several times throughout the year.